jgmakin/ecog2txt/README.md

     ```
     pip install tensorflow=1.15.2
     ```
     Please consult the Tensorflow installation documents.
 The most important facts to know are that TF1.15 requires CUDA 10.0, `libcudnn7>=7.6.5.32-1+cuda10.0`, and `libnccl2>=2.6.4-1+cuda10.0`.
 (I have only tested with up to, not beyond, the listed versions of these libraries).
+Make sure the driver for your GPU is compatible with these versions of the cudNN and NCCL libraries.

 2. Install the three required packages:
     ```